siepie/coding-kata-csharp7/StringCalculator/README.md

-# coding-kata-csharp7
-Collection of coding katas using C# 7
-## String Calculator
+# String Calculator Kata for learning new features C# 7
-Modified version of the well known String Calculator Kata, purpose is to use out variables, local functions and tuples
+* Modified version of the well known String Calculator Kata, purpose is to use out variables, local functions and tuples

- *
- * String Calculator Kata for learning new features C# 7
- *
- *
- *
- *  Before you start:
+ ## Before you start:
- *
- *     - Try not to read ahead.
+ * Try not to read ahead.
- *     - Do one task at a time.
+ * Do one task at a time.
 The trick is to learn to work incrementally.
- *     - Make sure you only test for correct inputs. there is no need to test for invalid inputs for this kata *
+ * Make sure you only test for correct inputs. there is no need to test for invalid inputs for this kata

- *  String Calculator Kata
+ ## String Calculator Kata

- *
- *  1. Create a simple String calculator with a method Calculate(string numbers)
+ 1. Create a simple String calculator with a method Calculate(string numbers)
- *      a.
-The method can take 0, 1 or 2 numbers, and will return their sum and difference (for an empty string it will return 0) for example ìî or ì1î or ì1,2î
+    a.
+The method can take 0, 1 or 2 numbers, and will return their sum and difference (for an empty string it will return 0) for example ‚Äú‚Äù or ‚Äú1‚Äù or ‚Äú1,2‚Äù
- *      b.
+    b.
 Start with the simplest test case of an empty string and move to 1 and two numbers
- *      c.
+    c.
 Remember to solve things as simply as possible so that you force yourself to write tests you did not think about
- *      d.
+    d.
 Remember to refactor after each passing test

- *  2. Allow the method to handle an unknown amount of numbers
+ 2. Allow the method to handle an unknown amount of numbers

- *  3. Allow the method to handle new lines between numbers (instead of commas).
+ 3. Allow the method to handle new lines between numbers (instead of commas).
- *      a.  the following input is ok:  ì1\n2,3î  (will equal 6)
+    a.  the following input is ok:  ‚Äú1\n2,3‚Äù  (will equal 6)
- *      b.  the following input is NOT ok:  ì1,\nî (not need to prove it - just clarifying)
+    b.  the following input is NOT ok:  ‚Äú1,\n‚Äù (not need to prove it - just clarifying)

- *  4. Support different delimiters
+ 4. Support different delimiters
- *      a.  to change a delimiter, the beginning of the string will contain a separate line that looks like this:   ì//[delimiter]\n[numbersÖ]î for example ì//;\n1;2î should return three where the default delimiter is ë;í .
+    a.  to change a delimiter, the beginning of the string will contain a separate line that looks like this:   ‚Äú//[delimiter]\n[numbers‚Ä¶]‚Äù for example ‚Äú//;\n1;2‚Äù should return three where the default delimiter is ‚Äò;‚Äô .
- *      b.  the first line is optional. all existing scenarios should still be supported
+    b.  the first line is optional. all existing scenarios should still be supported

- *  5. Calling Calculate with a negative number will throw an exception ìnegatives not allowedî - and the negative that was passed.if there are multiple negatives, show all of them in the exception message
+ 5. Calling Calculate with a negative number will throw an exception ‚Äúnegatives not allowed‚Äù - and the negative that was passed.if there are multiple negatives, show all of them in the exception message

- *
- *  -----------------------------------------------------------------------------------------------------
+ ### -----------------------------------------------------------------------------------------------------
- *  stop here if you are a beginner.
-Continue if you can finish the steps so far in less than 30 minutes.
+      If you still have time, continue...
- *  -----------------------------------------------------------------------------------------------------
+ ### -----------------------------------------------------------------------------------------------------

- *
- *  6. Numbers bigger than 1000 should be ignored, so adding 2 + 1001  = 2
+ 6. Numbers bigger than 1000 should be ignored, so adding 2 + 1001  = 2

- *  7. Delimiters can be of any length with the following format:  ì//[delimiter]\nî for example: ì//[***]\n1***2***3î should return 6
+ 7. Delimiters can be of any length with the following format:  ‚Äú//[delimiter]\n‚Äù for example: ‚Äú//[***]\n1***2***3‚Äù should return 6

- *  8. Allow multiple delimiters like this:  ì//[delim1][delim2]\nî for example ì//[*][%]\n1*2%3î should return 6.
+ 8. Allow multiple delimiters like this:  ‚Äú//[delim1][delim2]\n‚Äù for example ‚Äú//[*][%]\n1*2%3‚Äù should return 6.

- *  9.  make sure you can also handle multiple delimiters with length longer than one char
+ 9.  make sure you can also handle multiple delimiters with length longer than one char
- *
- *
- *